 In a Hurry?
 Find top-rated builders in your area by clicking the button below:

-It will cost around £5,000 to put a pitched roof on a single garage as a ballpark figure.
-This estimate depends on many factors, all of which I’ll go into below.
+As a ballpark figure, it will cost around £5,000 to put a pitched roof on a single garage.
+This estimate depends on many factors, which I’ll go into below.

 How Long Does it Take?

 The whole job can be completed on-site in a matter of days by a professional, but if you’re looking to do all or much of it yourself, be prepared to plan and do whatever’s needed to make things run smoothly.

 Why Do You Want to Change the Roof?

 People decide to change their garage roof for a variety of reasons.
 Here are the most common reasons:

 Housing your car in a garage has many advantages, from lowering your car insurance to protecting it from the elements.
 However, many people now see the benefit of extra storage space.